 Informal or formal complaint resolution processes may be available to address sexual or interpersonal misconduct.
 Informal resolution might not involve a full investigation or in most cases a disciplinary outcome, while formal resolution would include a full investigation with possible hearing and disciplinary outcomes.

 The Title IX Coordinator or Dean of Students are available to discuss these options with a student who is considering their options.
 The Title IX Coordinator and Director of HR Partner Services are available to discuss these options with faculty or staff who are considering their options.

-If you decide to file a complaint against a student, the Dean of Students Office follows Section III of the University's Code of Student Conduct for investigating and processing complaints.
+If you decide to file a formal complaint against a student, the Dean of Students Office follows Section III of the University's Code of Student Conduct for investigating and processing complaints.
 The following information is a summary of the resources, process, and procedures, but please refer to the Code for the full, applicable investigatory and resolution process.

 The Title IX Coordinator is able to explain these processes as well if you have questions.
 Please note that during the investigatory and resolution process, each student (i.e., complainant and respondent) may have a personal advisor, advocate, or support person with them in all meetings, interviews, and hearings.